oktayaa/oktayaa.github.io/_posts/2020-03-28-containerception.md

 ```
 I am in the process of moving some lxc containers into docker containers.
 That's why the same names such as portainer and grafana appear in multiple places.

-Here's a good point to mention where one should use lxc vs docker.
+This is a good time to mention when one should use lxc vs docker.
 The `grafana` instance in lxc actually also includes `influxdb` and `telegraf` installed with OS packages.
 In docker, I split them up.
 One app per container is suggested, and makes sense, although it is not enforced by docker.

-Here we hit bottom.
+Moving on.
+We're at the bottom of the virtualization staircase.
 Let's see what's going on in a pihole docker container, running in an Ubuntu LXC host, that's running in a qemu VM, installed on a dedicated server.

 ```
 root@dockers:~# docker exec -it pihole bash